colouring-cities/colouring-core/docs/setup-production-environment.md

-# Setting Up a Production Environment
+# Setting Up A Production Environment

 #### Preliminaries

-This guide assumes a virtual environment running Ubuntu 18_04.
+This guide assumes a virtual environment (VM) running Ubuntu 18_04.

 Install updates to packages: